Advice on fuel poverty

 To help struggling families alleviate these price increases the UK Government has introduced the following Energy Cost of Living Support payments:

-- £300 Pensioner Cost of Living Payment - An extra £300 will be paid to Pensioners who are entitled to a Winter Fuel Payment for winter 2023 to 2024, if they were born before 25 September 1957.
+- Pensioner Cost of Living Payment - an extra £150-£300 will be paid to Pensioners who are entitled to a Winter Fuel Payment for winter 2023 to 2024, if they were born before 25 September 1957.

 - £150 Council Tax Cost of Living Payment – all households will receive this as a monthly discount on their Council Tax bills for 2022/23